GuillaumeGermain/CNN/README.md

     classifier_2.load_weights("classifier2_tmp.h5")

 ### Limits of weight transfer
-We can transfer the whole set of weights from the file only if the encoded model and the new model have the same structure and dimensions.
+We can transfer the whole set of weights from the file only if the encoded model and the new model have exactly the same structure and dimensions.
 If not, we can still transfer weight layer by layer.

 First, a model with exactly the same structure has to be created and weights are loaded into it.